nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server.md

 {{#> panel type='secondary' match_height='true'}}
 ### REST API

-The Nuxeo Platform contains a native REST API to let you build custom interfaces or integrate its functionalities in your applications.
+The Nuxeo Platform contains a native REST API that enables you to build custom interfaces or integrate its functionalities in your applications.

 [More&nbsp;<i class="fa fa-long-arrow-right" aria-hidden="true"></i>]({{page page='rest-api'}})
 {{/panel}}